sabnzbd/sabnzbd.github.io/wiki/extra/access_denied.md

 ## Define local ranges

-For the very advanced users: via Config -> Special you can define your own local ranges.
+For the very advanced users: via Config -> Special you can define your own local ranges if you want to overrule what SABnzbd defines as local.